kiran-bhalerao/saathi/assets/content/chapters/en/chapters/chapter_06_orgasm_gap.md

 It's not blaming him.
 It's educating both of you.

----

-### New Words You'll Know
+## New Words You'll Know

-**Orgasm Gap** — The difference in how often men vs. women reach orgasm.
+**Orgasm Gap**: The difference in how often men vs. women reach orgasm.

-**Faking** — Pretending to orgasm when you haven't.
+**Faking**: Pretending to orgasm when you haven't.

-**Teamwork** — Both partners cooperating to make sure BOTH feel satisfied.
+**Teamwork**: Both partners cooperating to make sure BOTH feel satisfied.

----

-### Something to Think About
+## Something to Think About

-Answer honestly to yourself:

-*Have I been reaching the peak, or have I been faking or just... accepting less?*

-*What would change if I believed my pleasure matters just as much as his?*
+Have I been reaching the peak, or have I been faking or just... accepting less?
+What would change if I believed my pleasure matters just as much as his?

----

-### Coming Up Next...
+## Coming Up Next

-Okay, so we know the problem:
-- The clitoris needs direct touch
-- The old method doesn't do that
+Okay, so we know the problem: The clitoris needs direct touch and the old method doesn't do that.
 But HOW exactly do we fix it during actual sex?
 Chapter 7 will teach **"Making It Work"** — positions, angles, hands, and movements that help the clitoris get the attention it needs during penetration.
 Get ready for practical tips! 🛏️

+## Quiz

+Question: Is the orgasm gap caused by women being broken?
+Answer: No

+Question: Can most women reach orgasm from penetration alone?
+Answer: No

+Question: Does faking orgasm help improve future sexual experiences?
+Answer: No

+Question: Should both partners prioritize mutual satisfaction?
+Answer: Yes

+Question: Is it selfish for a woman to want to reach orgasm?
+Answer: No